teamdeeson/codex/docs/working-at-deeson/joining-deeson.md

 1. You’ll have a formal meeting with a director to review your six month probation period and mark the end of your probation.

-After six months you’ll continue having monthly reviews with your pod and chapter leads for up to a further six months.
+After six months you’ll continue having monthly reviews with your chapter lead for up to a further six months.

 Once they have signed off your progress, you’ll have successfully completed your first year in the agency and will move onto our personal development approach for experienced team members.
 For some team members this may happen in less than 12 months, while for others it may take slightly longer.